kkholst/rdbase/README.md

 Derived from the 'base' image

 R 3.6.3:
-- Rcpp
-- RcppArmadillo
-- RcppEnsmallen
+- Rcpp, RcppArmadillo, RcppEnsmallen

 Python 3.8:
-- numpy
-- pandas
-- patsy
-- scikit-build
-- scipy
+- numpy, pandas, scikit-build, scipy
-- statsmodels

-Build chain and development tools:
-- tmux
-- mg
-- git
-- ninja
-- cmake
+Build chain:
-- ccache
+- cmake, ninja, ccache

 ## base
 R 3.6.3 with RcppEnsmallen and Python 3.8 (derived from the 'r' image).